devclub-iitd/TankAssault/README.md

 Compete with your friends or with our awesome A.I.(undefeated till date) (feature coming soon...)

-(Just download and run index.html in the browser)

 ### Controls for 1 Player game: